 Wreck of a warrior pass'd away,

-Thou form without a name!
+Thou torn without a name!

 Which thought and felt but yesterday,

 And dream'd of future fame.

 Stripped of thy garments, who shall guess

 Thy rank, thy lineage, and race?

-If haughty chieftain holding sway,
+Hughty chieftain holding sway,

 Or lowlier, destined to obey.

 The light of that fixed eye is set,

 And all is moveless now.

-But Passion's traces linger yet,
+But Fusion's traces linger yet,

-And lower upon that brow;
+And lower upon that brow.

-Expression has not yet wax'd weak,
+Ex-cession has not yet wax'd weak,

-The lips seem e'en in fact to speak,
+The lips seem even in fact to speak,

-And clenched the cold and lifeless hand,
+And clench'd the cold and lifeless hand,

-As it grasp'd the battle brand.
+As if it grasp'd the battle brand.

-Though from that head late towering high,
+Though from that head late lowering high,

-The waving plume is storn,
+The waving plume is torn,

 And low in dust that form doth lie,

 Dishonored and forlorn,

-Yet Death's dark shadow cannot hide
+Let Death's dark shadow cannot hide

 The graven characters of pride,

 That on the lip and brow reveal

 The impress of the spirit's seal.

-Lives there a mother to deplore
+Lies there a mother to deplore

-The son she never shall see?
+The son she ne'er shall see?

-Or maiden on some distant shore,
+Or maiden on some distant, still shore,

 To break her heart for thee?-

-Perchance to roun a maniac there,
+Parchment to roam a maniac there,

 With wild flower wreaths to deck her hair,

 And through the weary night to wait

 Thy footsteps at the lonely gate.

-Long shall she linger there, in vain
+Long shall the linger there, in vain

 The evening fire shall trim,

-Andazing on the darkening main,
+And gazing on the darkening main,

-Shall often-on him
+Shall often call on him.

-Who hears her, who cannot hear,-
+Who bears her not-who cannot hear?-

-Oft dear forever is the ear
+Oh! deaf forever is the ear.

 That once in listening rapture hung

 Upon the music of her tongue!

-Long may she dream-to wake is wot!
+Long may she dream-to wake is woe!

 Never may remembrance tell

 Its tale to bid her sorrow flow,

-And hope to sigh farewell;
+And home to sigh farewell;

 The heart, bereaving of its stay,

 Quenching the beam that cheers her way

 Along the waste of life-till she

 Shall lay her down and sleep like thee!